-A comprehensive examination (ETS Praxis II) is required to be passed by all senior elementary education majors before graduation.
-The comprehensive examination is meant to assess the student's mastery of basic content areas of the curriculum.
-The examination is administered through the Education Testing Services (ETS).
-Further details regarding the senior comprehensive are available from the MNU Licensure and Assessment Coordinator of the Teacher Education Department.
+A comprehensive examination (Teacher Work Sample) is required to be passed by all senior elementary education majors before graduation.
+This comprehensive examination is meant to assess the student's mastery of basic content areas of the curriculum.
+The examination is administered during the student teaching semester.

-ADMISSIONS AND EXPECTATIONS OF AEE
+ADMISSIONS AND EXPECTATIONS OF EEU

-- Associate (AA/AS) degree OR 60+ credit hours OR Bachelor's (BS/BA) degree from a regionally accredited college or university - Minimum 2.75 GPA (cumulative) - CBASE exam with minimum score of 235 on each sub-category (English, Writing, Math, Science and Social Studies).
-The CBASE is waived for candidates having earned a BA or BS within the last five years. - Grade of B- or higher in college level public speaking course - No disciplinary issues and no crimes againstchildren. - Child Development course
+- Associate (AA/AS) degree OR 60+ credit hours\ OR Bachelor's (BS/BA) degree from an accredited college or university. - Minimum 2.75 GPA (cumulative). - Grade of B- or higher in college level public speaking course which must be completed before being accepted into Student Teaching. - No record of being convicted of a felony or crime involving dishonesty, a controlled substance, or a crime against a child. - · Child Development course.

-- Complete online application.
+- · Complete online application.

 - Submit official transcripts from all colleges and universities attended.

-- · Complete the CBASE exam.

 - · Complete resume.